pgRouting/pgrouting/doc/dagShortestPath/pgr_dagShortestPath.rst

    :end-before: -- q5

 .. index::
-    single: dagShortestPath(Many to Many) - Experimental on v3.0
+    single: dagShortestPath ; Many to Many - Experimental on v3.0

 Many to Many
 ...............................................................................